INTRODUCTION

 Now it is time to assign Events to Groups.
 To assign an Event, click the Drag Event icon, hold it, and drop it into the corresponding Group.
 The Multi-Select feature allows users to select more than one Event at a time.

-Each Group will indicate the number of assigned Events in the upper right corner by showing a number indicating the number of Events in that Group.
-To double check if an Event was correctly added to a Group, use the drop down arrow to view the assigned Events.
+Each Group will indicate the number of assigned Events.
+To double check if an Event was correctly added to a Group, use the drop-down arrow to view the assigned Events.

-Now click Run in the bottom right of the Impacts Screen.
+Now click Run in the bottom right of the Impacts page.

 When the analysis is finished, click View Results.
 For more information on how to interpret them, check out the article Examining Results & Interpreting Direct, Indirect, and Induced Effects.

-Our Results show us the 102 total employees, the $7.5M in Labor Income, and the $50M in Output.
-IMPLAN utilized the Industry’s production function to distribute the remaining $42.5M to the other components of the LPF (Taxes on Production & Imports and Intermediate Inputs).
+In this example, Direct Employment, Labor Income, Other Property Income, and Output were provided as inputs.
+Our Direct Effect Results show (in 2023 dollars) the 102 total employees, the $7.5M in Labor Income, and the $50M in Output as entered on the Impacts page.
+IMPLAN utilized the Industry’s production function to distribute the remaining $42.5M (Output - Labor Income) to the other components we left blank (Taxes on Production & Imports and Intermediate Inputs).

 NOTE OF CAUTION